Hi, I'm Travis Jamison, founder of Smash.vc

 And I loved *almost* every minute of it.

 Over the many years of grinding hard, learning from my mistakes, and from the guidance of others, my entrepreneurial skills slowly improved.
 I got fairly good at getting traction on projects and executing quickly.
-As some of the projects continued growing far bigger than I ever expected, I wound up being lucky enough to have some take-off, leading to a couple of sizable exits.
+As some of the projects grew far bigger than I ever expected, I was lucky enough to have some take-off, leading to a few sizable exits.

 So, guess which one I decided to double down on?